Music of El Salvador: Salvadoran rock and hip hop/rap

-Rock and hip hop are very well established music genres in Salvadoran culture.
-Salvadoran rock has a longer history dating back before the civil war while Salvadoran hip hop arrived after the civil war and it is seen as a legacy of the Salvadoran exodus, diaspora, immigration and deportation from the United States, especially from cities such as Los Angeles and Washington D.C.
+Rock and hip hop are well established music genres in Salvadoran culture.
+Salvadoran rock has a history dating back before the civil war.
+Salvadoran hip hop arrived after the civil war and it is seen as a result of the Salvadoran exodus, diaspora, immigration and deportation from the United States, especially from cities such as Los Angeles and Washington D.C.
 Joaquin Santos, Crooked Stilo and Code Blue are just some of the most well known Salvadoran hip hop groups.

 Foreign rock bands from the U.S and other parts of the world are also very welcomed and listened in El Salvador.
 Many foreign rock groups dedicated songs to El Salvador and the Salvadoran people during the civil war, songs such as "Bullet the Blue Sky" by U2, "El Salvador" by White Lion, and "Weapons for El Salvador" by The Ex were all inspired by the U.S. involvement in the El Salvador War.